pirates-of-the-SEAS/cs207-FinalProject/docs/milestone1.md

 Automatic Differentiation of a function can be conceptualized as

-1. Dividing that function into a composition of elementary operations through a computationl graph.
+1. Dividing that function into a composition of elementary operations through a computational graph.
 Basic elementary operations include:
     1. Addition
     2. Multiplication
     3. Subtraction